Ionkansah/Pump-Failure-Prediction-Dashboard/README.md

 ## How to Use the Dashboard
 The dashboard provides a straightforward interface:

-*Sidebar: Provides information about IONARTS Projects Consult, contact details, links, visualization customization controls, and a company description pop-out.
+* **Sidebar**: Provides information about IONARTS Projects Consult, contact details, links, visualization customization controls, and a company description pop-out.

-*Real-time Prediction: Use the input fields under "Predict Machine Failure" to enter parameters for a single pump and get an instant prediction.
+* **Real-time Prediction**: Use the input fields under "Predict Machine Failure" to enter parameters for a single pump and get an instant prediction.

-*Batch Prediction: Use the file uploader under "Upload Data for Batch Prediction (CSV)" to upload a CSV file with your data (ensure it has the required columns).
+* **Batch Prediction**: Use the file uploader under "Upload Data for Batch Prediction (CSV)" to upload a CSV file with your data (ensure it has the required columns).

 * The dashboard will display visualizations of your input data in the "Visualize Uploaded Input Data" expander.
 It will then show the prediction results in a table with a "Predicted Failure" column.
 * Explore post-prediction insights using the provided charts (Failure Distribution, Feature Distributions, Correlation Heatmap, Boxplots).